Tom Florie: National team

 Florie earned eight caps, scoring two goals, with the U.S. national team from 1925 to 1934.
 His first cap came in a 1–0 loss to Canada on June 27, 1925.
-His second came a year later, this time a 6–2 win over Canada in which Florie scored.
-Florie was not called into the national team for the 1928 Olympics, but was called up for the 1930 FIFA World Cup.
-He was named as the team captain as the U.S. went to the semifinals before falling to Argentina.
-His last national team game came in the first round loss to Italy in the 1934 FIFA World Cup.
+His second cap came a year later in a 6–2 victory over Canada, during which Florie scored.
+Florie was not called up for the national team at the 1928 Olympics but was selected for the 1930 FIFA World Cup.
+He was named team captain as the U.S. reached the semifinals before falling to Argentina.
+His last appearance for the national team was in the first-round loss to Italy at the 1934 FIFA World Cup.

-He was the last player born in the 19th century who played at a world cup.

 Florie was inducted into the National Soccer Hall of Fame in 1986.